kristinabendzs/Bendzsel_Kristina_FIP-main/README.md

-## Swerve Wesbite - Midterm
+# Swerve Wesbite - FIP
-This project is for Web Dev 1, and showcases the website for the drink company, Swerve.
+Welcome to Swerve!
+This website showcases the revitazlized design and branding for the milk beverage company, Swerve.

-# Installation
+## Installation
 No installation required

-# Usage
+## Usage
 Clone the repo, open up the index file in your preferred browser & view the website!

-# Contributing
+## Contributing
 Fork it!
 Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -am 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request

 # History
-21 June 2024
+18 August, 2024

 # Credits
 Kristina Bendzsel
+All product Images created in Cinema 4D
+Milk slapsh and strawberry image collected from Pixabay.

 # License
 MIT